GeekHunter-Brasil/hello-world/career/expectations/software-development-analyst/README.md

 - Is able to keep their presence in synchronous (e.g. squad rituals such as dailies, plannings, reviews; pair programmings) and asynchronous moments (e.g. discussions on Slack or Basecamp).
 - Is really motivated to learn more and develop their skills.
-- Usually understands their own strong or weak points, and sees something they want to prioritize in their career.
+- Usually understands their own strengths and weaknesses, and sees something they want to prioritize in their career.
 The leadership process here is usually easier, since this person is able to develop their skills with some level of autonomy.
 - Has emotional resilience to go through challenging scenarios, to receive valuable feedbacks and use all of that information to grow as a person.

 ## 🐓 Senior Software Development Analyst